-It’s the first thing I’ve ever written and directed, and it was the nodal point of all my favourite things – comedy, swimming, and wonderfully kind people that all came together because of serendipity and beer.
-I want to say the massivest thank you to everyone that helped make this.
-From the old friend I’d known since I was 21 who literally IS a mermaid, the beautiful Lisa, to the new friends that stepped straight off of Ramsay Street to produce and crew the thing up thanks to Brendan… to my bonkers genius housemate Michelle who dressed the set and the entire mythological population on nothing but a fin-string and made ‘spoofy condoms’ out of mayo.
+It’s the first thing I’ve ever directed.
+Huge thanks in order to everyone who helped make it, via my collective, Melon Comedy.
+From the old friend I’d known since I was 21 and we were pulling smoothies at Boost Juice who literally IS a mermaid, Lisa Fineberg, to the new friends that stepped straight off of Ramsay Street to produce and crew the thing up – Brendan Geaney… to my genius housemate / partner in dexies Michelle Harrington, who dressed the set and the entire mythological population on nothing but a fin-string and made ‘spoofy condoms’ out of mayo.
 I love you all from the bottom of the sea and back.

-What’s it about?
-It’s about some mythical creatures who very much DO NOT want to be where the people are…
+So what is THE LITTER MERMAID about?
+Mainly, it’s the story of some mythical creatures who very much DO NOT want to be where the people are…

 King Neptune and his team have been glorified maids of the sea for long enough, they’ve got zero job satisfaction and they are over it.
 Soon there’ll be more plastic than fish… but do the Human Resources department give a cr*p?
 Find out in The Litter Mermaid – a comedy about plastic, a tragedy about our world, and the melancholy fact that there’s now an island of plastic the size of France in our oceans.
 Shot on location in Elwood Beach, Melbourne it’s the next film under fledgling channel Melon Comedy.

 It features shocking new footage of polluted oceans in Indonesia, from Rich Horner The Rubbish Diver, and with a cast & crew from Melbourne, London & Bali’s Comedy scene, and a cameo from my aquatic alter ego, mermaid Loreley.

 Full Cast & Credits:

 Dave Callan as Neptune

 Pam Rana as Human Resources 1